ronaldoussoren/pyobjc/pyobjc-core/Doc/metadata/manual.rst

    .. versionadded:: 3.0

-.. function:: addConveniencesForBasicSequence(classname[, readonly])
+.. function:: addConvenienceForBasicSequence(classname[, readonly])

-   Like :func:`addConveniencesForBasicMapping`, but for sequences with ``count`` and ``objectAtIndex:`` selectors.
+   Like :func:`addConvenienceForBasicMapping`, but for sequences with ``count`` and ``objectAtIndex:`` selectors.

    .. warning:: ``readonly==False`` is not supported at the moment.